golioth/developer-training/website/docs/basic-io-exercises/devicetree.md

 };
 ```

 In the example above, the `&pinctrl` section declares pin names using the `subnode-label: sub-node-path{ };` syntax.
 The label and path can be anything you wish, with the pinmux define (from the Espressif hal include file) and relevant pin configuration inside the curly brackets.
-Once defined, the subnode-label is reference using the ampersand: `&i2c1_sda_gpio33`.
+Once defined, the subnode-label is referenced using the ampersand (`&i2c1_sda_gpio33`), similar to the "address-of" syntax used in the c language.

-It's normal to be a bit confused over the details.
-Devicetree is a complex topic that will take some time to fully understand.
+It's normal to feel a bit confused over the details at this point.
+Devicetree is a complex topic that will take time to fully understand.
 We recommend looking at overlay files from sample code to help build your early understanding.

 ## Devicetree files at build time